saiicharan/weather/README.md

 # Weather Microservice

-A service to get weather information of random German cities.
+A service to get weather information of random German cities!